You’ve got your blogging strategy in place, but are you doing everything you need to do for SEO?

 A good mix of blog content includes unique news releases specific to the company as well as articles that offer compelling, actionable value to readers.
 While writing informational or insightful articles for a blog is excellent, throwing in once-in-a-lifetime news pieces as part of the company blog provides even better variety.

 Search engines are currently building in personalized search to more accurately find the right results for their users.
-This means that companies need to meet that need by focusing their blog content on what’s most engaging for their readers.
+This means that companies need to meet that need by focusing their blog content writing on what’s most engaging for their readers.
 This happens by writing content that answers questions or fosters discussion.
 In other words, it’s important for bloggers to stay updated in their industry and write posts that educate and keep reader interest.

 Blog posts that usually do well have a great title (such as those that begin with “How to…” or “## Reasons Why…”), can capture initial interest, while unique opinions or resource round-ups can keep it.
-To write posts that are engaging to readers, look at what gets the most traffic and social shares, and prioritize writing about those topics or in that format.
+To write posts that are SEO-friendly and engaging to readers, look at what gets the most traffic and social shares, and prioritize writing about those topics or in that format.
 For instance, if video blogs generally yield the highest traffic, replacing one written post with a video equivalent may actually take less time (depending on editing) and could have a higher impact.

 And that’s where it all comes full circle: higher reader interest and more engagement results in better overall site and blog traffic.
 Great content is the best form of natural SEO.